Return to Campus

 The COVID-19 pandemic has disrupted life in every corner of the globe — and while we are committed to doing all we can as a university to minimize the spread of the virus and its traumatic consequences, it will take the work of everyone on campus to pull this off.
 It may sound like a lot to ask, but we are Broncos — and we care about each other and our community.
 In the end, it comes down to four major efforts:

-- We will all have to wear facial coverings throughout campus — inside and, when distancing isn’t possible, out.
+- We will all have to wear facial coverings throughout campus — inside and, when continuous distancing isn’t possible, outside.
 The guidance from public health experts is as clear: even homemade cloth masks can help fight the spread of COVID-19.

 - We will all have to stay at least six feet away from each other whenever possible.
-All classrooms and labs will have restricting seating and work stations.
+Seating in classrooms and labs will be adjusted.
 We’ll all have to use in-doors and out-doors, and watch for signs directing foot traffic in busy areas.

 Broncos have been clear about what they are worried about the most this fall.
 They want to be safe, first and foremost.
 They want to stay on track academically.
 And they want to make and keep those lifelong friendships, memories and connections that the Boise State experience is all about.